David Wood (Christian apologist)

-David Wood (born April 7, 1976) is an American evangelical apologist, philosopher, and YouTube personality, who is the head of the Acts 17 Apologetics ministry, which he co-founded with Nabeel Qureshi.
+David Wood (born April 7, 1976) is an American evangelical Christian apologist, philosopher, and YouTube personality, who is the head of the Acts 17 Apologetics ministry, which he co-founded with Nabeel Qureshi.
 He also runs Foundation for Advocating Christian Truth, which is the organization behind AnsweringMuslims.com.
-Wood is known for his criticism of Islam, particularly Islamic views on theology and morality, as well as the Quran in general, hadith, sīrah and Muhammad.
+Within apologist polemicist circles, Wood is known for criticism of Islam and his views on theology and morality, as well as the Quran in general, hadith, sīrah and Muhammad.

-Early life, incarceration and education
+Early life and incarceration

 Wood was an atheist in his youth, and stated that he had run-ins with the law by breaking into homes.
 He later smashed his father's head in with a hammer at the age of 18 in an attempt on his life, claiming a belief that morality was merely societal rules that were beneath him.
 He also said that after the assault on his father (who survived), Wood was diagnosed with antisocial personality disorder and was sentenced to ten years in prison for malicious wounding.

+Wood later confessed in 2025 to engaging in sexual activities with two minors, ages 14 and 17, when he was 18 and out on bail in 1994.
+He claimed he did not care at the time, but acknowledged blame for his actions in his confession.
+Nonetheless, he faced public scrutiny after his confession for an alleged lack of remorse or empathy for the victims.

 While in prison, he said, he was confronted with a fellow prisoner named Randy who was a Christian.
 Wood said he often challenged Randy's Christian beliefs, initially claiming that Randy was only a Christian because he was born into a primarily Christian society, specifically the United States.
 Wood stated that, while in prison, he and Randy frequently fasted, with Wood attempting to "beat" Randy at fasting, which eventually resulted in Wood being placed into solitary confinement under observation due to concerns over Wood potentially attempting to commit suicide by starvation.
 During this time, he began to read the Bible and participate in various Bible study programs in order to respond to Randy's rebuttals (thus "beating" him) but it eventually led Wood to convert to Christianity in 1996.
 His story has been discussed within the context of psychopathy and moral apologetics.